[Insight] How big is Germany's far-right problem?

 In other figures, far-right attacks against migrant minorities and refugee centres soared after 2015, when almost 1m people sought asylum in Germany, with 995 such attacks in 2016 alone.

-"Issues related to immigration policies and offences allegedly committed by migrants repeatedly mobilised significant numbers of people from the right-wing spectrum," Europol, the EU's joint police agency in The Hague said in its 2019 report.
+"Issues related to immigration policies and offences allegedly committed by migrants repeatedly mobilised significant numbers of people from the right-wing spectrum," Europol, the EU's joint police agency in The Hague, said of Germany in its 2019 report.

-But the political debate over the Hanau attack indicates that Germany's far-right problem might be more complex than figures can say.
+But the political debate over the Hanau attack indicates that the country's far-right problem might be more complex than figures can say.

 The BfV report said Germany's extreme-right was known for "persistently high levels of verbal aggression".